pongasoft/re-blank-plugin/README.md

 ### Step 1 - Configure the build

+Below, you will find several ways to configure the build.
+You can pick whichever you prefer:

+- from the command line (using `configure.py`)
+- using a GUI interface (`cmake-gui`)
+- loading it directly in an IDE working natively with CMake (like CLion or Visual Studio Code)
+- generating a project for Xcode or Visual Studio

 #### Command line (`configure.py`)

 Invoking the `configure.py` **creates** a `build` directory in the directory where the command is run.
 Although it is strongly recommended to run this command outside the source tree, the `build` directory is excluded in `.gitignore` and since everything is contained within the `build` folder it is easy to clean after the fact.